-Over the last 10 years, the specialist eye care consulting and surgical services being offered to both Australia’s Aboriginal and Torres Strait Islander and non-Indigenous populations living in the remotest parts of Australia has been varied and in some cases non-existent.
+Specialist eye care consulting and surgical services being offered to both Australia’s Aboriginal and Torres Strait Islander and non-Indigenous populations living in the remotest parts of Australia is varied and in some cases non-existent.
 Nationally there remains a very real gap in the eye services being offered to Australians living in ‘the bush’ and their city cousins despite the need (particularly for Aboriginal and Torres Strait Islanders) being far greater.

 The unfortunate reality is that many preventable eye conditions remain undetected and untreated – in particular cataracts and diabetic retinopathies.